 - a.
-Except as specifically provided in Section III.B., permanent employees shall advance to each successive step upon completion of one (1) year of required service. - b.
-Provisional employees shall be advanced to the step they would have achieved had they been permanent from the first day of employment in the class.
-Thereafter, employees' anniversary date shall be from the first day in the class regardless of status. - Employees who enter a classification at a rate of pay at other than the first step shall advance one step upon completion of the one (1) year required service.
+Except as specifically provided in Section III.B., permanent employees shall advance to each successive step upon completion of one (1) year of required service. - 304.
+Employees who enter a classification at a rate of pay at other than the first step shall advance one step upon completion of the one (1) year required service.
 Further increments shall accrue following completion of the required service at this step and at each successive step.